BSEd in Elementary Education

-The B.S. in Elementary Education is grounded in the belief that outstanding teachers are prepared for the classroom when they participate in a program that emphasizes high academic achievement, the importance of each child as an individual, and an understanding of the theories of learning and education.
+The BSEd in Elementary Education (with K-9 endorsement) is grounded in the belief that outstanding teachers are prepared for the classroom when they participate in a program that emphasizes high academic achievement, the importance of each child as an individual, and an understanding of the theories of learning and education.

 All School of Education undergraduates enter their chosen programs as a cohort of about 20 students.
 The cohort moves through specific designated courses with selected faculty, creating an active and engaged learning community.